onqtam/headjack/docs/quotes_and_notes/skip_in_search/CULMINATION.md

 anything that's altruistic needs to be rewarded (making it no longer altruistic) sharing is synergetic - it is more efficient for the whole

-We will change the world - look - I have the ENTIRE plan already!
-    on the t-shirt

 Aggregation